vseryakov/backendjs/README.md

         bkjs web -db-pool pgsql -db-pgsql-pool postgresql://postgres@localhost/backend

+* If running on EC2 instance with IAM profile no need to specify AWS credentials:

+        bkjs web -db-pool dynamodb -db-dynamodb-pool default

 * To start the server and connect to the DynamoDB (command line parameters can be saved in the `etc/config file`, see below about config files)

         bkjs web -db-pool dynamodb -db-dynamodb-pool default -aws-key XXXX -aws-secret XXXX

-* If running on EC2 instance with IAM profile then no need to specify AWS credentials:

-        bkjs web -db-pool dynamodb -db-dynamodb-pool default

 * or to the ElasticSearch server, database backend